umbraco/UmbracoDocs/Add-ons/Starter-Kit-TEMP/Widgets/index.md

 ![movePage.jpg](images/The-Tabs-Widget.png)

 The Tabs Widget allows you to create tabs like the ones you find in your browser.
-Each tab can contain any widgets you desire.
+Each tab can contain anmy widgets you desire.
 You can even add multiple widgets within one ***Tabs Widget***.
 This means you could have the ***Text Widget*** and the ***Image Widget*** on one tab and a ***Forms Widget*** on another tab.

 Below is two examples of how tabs can be set up.